Samsung/tizen-docs/docs/platform/developing/setting-up.md

     ```

    > [!NOTE]
-   >
    > Replace "=" with "+=" if other `env_keep` settings already exist in `/etc/sudoers`.

 ### Configure Git access through the proxy

-To allow Git access through the proxy:
+To allow Git access through the proxy, follow the steps below:

 1. Create a script named `git-proxy` in the `/usr/local/bin` directory by using a text editor.